 We All Love a Parade

-Every July 4, without fail, in rain, fog or shine, the entire town of Mendocino plus a match for each resident, turns out for a parade of silliness!
+Every July 4, without fail, in rain, fog or shine, the entire town of Mendocino plus hundreds of onlookers, turns out for a parade of silliness!
 Starting promptly at noon, a crocodile of floats, horses with riders, llamas, dogs, teddy bears in Red Flyer Wagons, a giant bird, motorcycles, activists, and politicians take to the streets to wend their way before an adoring crowd!
-There’s not a bad seat to be had though among the most coveted are the balcony views from the Mendocino Hotel.
-Bring a blanket and stretch out on the Kelley House lawn where you can enjoy a view of the judging stands, chow down, and sample local wines and beers.
+Spend the night at the Mendocino Hotel to claim a coveted seat on the balcony with clear views all the fun.
+Bring a blanket and stretch out on the Kelley House lawn where you can enjoy one of the best views, enjoy the BBQ & Lawn Party, listen to live music, and enjoy wine, beer, margaritas and more!

 Patterson’s Pub is the place to sample freshly shucked oysters and a Bloody Mary or try the Fire House where the crew will be serving up burgers and dogs.
+Dick’s Place will be serving their world-famous Bloody Mary’s — enjoy at a window seat in the bar.
 Following the parade, head over to Friendship Park for afternoon activities with vendors, food, and live music.

 Play in Point Arena

 Head to the south coast of Mendocino County for a whole weekend of festivities in Point Arena.
-On June 30, start at 4PM with the street fair featuring local merchants and vendors in Arena Cove.
+On July 6, pile into the Arena Theater for some rocking music with Superunloader.
+Saturday July 6 promises the street fair beginning at 4PM featuring local merchants and vendors in Arena Cove.
 There’ll be live music, crafts, kids’ activities, and a wide selection of food, local beers and wines.
 Fun for all ages!
-Once the sun sets, get ready for the fireworks show.
+Once the sun sets, get ready for a spectacular display of pyrotechnics.
 Top off the night with more music and dancing at the Arena Theater.

-July 1 starts with a hometown parade at noon featuring firetrucks, classic cars, floats, drum corps, dancers, horses, artcars, and lots of surprises!
-Follow the parade to Bower Park on Old Stage Road, where you can picnic away the afternoon with a BBQ, games, live music by Mushroom Harvest, Black Sugar Rose, Anthum and DJ Aibe.
+Pull out your wackiest costume and suit up for the hometown parade at noon on July 7 featuring firetrucks, classic cars, floats, drum corps, dancers, horses, artcars, and lots of surprises!
+Follow the parade to Bower Park on Old Stage Road, where you can picnic away the afternoon with a BBQ, games, and live music.
 All proceeds benefit the Point Arena schools.